cataseven/Switch-and-Timer-Bar-Card/README.md

 * **Optional automation mode:** Use `timer_and_entity_connected_via_automation: true` if your own automations already link the timer ↔️ device; the card then avoids extra on/off actions.
 * **Smarter status:** “Active” is interpreted sensibly per domain (e.g., covers consider *closed* as active; locks consider *unlocked* as active; media players consider *playing/on* as active).
 * **Shared-device aware:** Use the same controllable entity across multiple cards (e.g., one boiler with 15/30/60-minute boost buttons).
 Each card tracks its own timer independently and coordinates so an active timer is not interrupted by another card.
+* **Editable duration:** Optionally let users tap the total time on the card to change the timer duration on the fly.
+The value is saved per device, so each user can have their own preferred boost length.
+You can also set a YAML default to override the timer helper's configured duration without touching the helper.
+* **Theme & `card-mod` compatible:** The card is wrapped in a standard `ha-card`, so themes and `card-mod` can fully customize its appearance (transparent background, custom shadows, padding, etc.).

 ---